The brochure stated: “A holiday in Spain at a luxury villa for two."

 Isabel looks beautifully dignified in her, open-necked, blue blouse, given her wretched position, although she is still fidgeting with her hands and therefore revealing her inner tensions.
 All three are constantly locking eyes.
 Isabel’s face shows expectancy, as if she senses the next move coming up.
 Their guest seems to agree, as a slight smirk passes across his lips, then disappears.
 His eyes indicate he is about to introduce the next stage of their relationship, from inside his head, onto the table.
 With a burning cigarette between his fingers, their guest picks up his Luger in his left hand, stands up, and walks, cowboy-style, towards the big white fridge, which sits directly behind Daniel and Isabel.

 Their guest, now posing as a gunslinger, swings open the fridge door.
 There is the sound of rattling glass.
 The gunman picks up a, cool and fresh, bottle of fine white wine.
 He stands there, behind them, looking pleased with himself.
-Chain-smoking Daniel shoots a glance at Isabel, as if to say “Oh, dear, here we go again …”.
-Isabel lets out a groan, and her face falls; her shoulders tighten a bit.
+Chain-smoking Daniel shoots a glance at Isabel, as if to say “Oh, dear, here we go again…” Isabel lets out a groan, her face falls, and her shoulders tighten.
 Standing behind their backs, the guest is wearing his smug grin.

 Their not-so-charming guest then slowly swaggers back to his side of the table, and, still standing, shakes the bottle at them, makes some sort of ceremonial toast-like gesture, which includes a few words in German, and then starts guzzling down his new bottle of booze, with enjoyment in his eyes, and meanness in his spirit.